jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 <div class='footnote'>Armory Remix | Introduction</div>
 \page

-### New Weapon Properties
+## Weapons

-Weapons tend to fall into certain groups based on how they are best used.
+Weapons fall into certain groups based on how they are best used.
 Heavy weapons are slow but punishing when they connect and small hidden weapons can be suprisingly deadly when the target is distracted or unaware.
 Light blades excel at quick strikes, while larger blades cut deeply.
 Whips and chains can wrap around obstacles or even be used with some skill to entangle targets.
 Spear-like thrusting weapons are best at repelling charges and for use in the water.
 Applying the following new weapon properties helps to reinforce these ideas.

+### New Weapon Properties

 **Balanced.** A weapon with this property is particularly well-balanced or suited to exploiting tactical openings.
 You have Advantage on any attacks made as a reaction when using this weapon.
 One-handed double-edged swords of short to medium length and quarterstaves tend to be more **balanced** than other types of weapons.
 A **balanced** weapon cannot also be **slow**.